cloudmesh/cloudmesh-pi-cluster/cloudmesh/cluster/k3/README.md

 find the documentation here to set it up:
 <https://github.com/cloudmesh/cloudmesh-pi-cluster/tree/master/cloudmesh/bridge>

-**Note**: The install command currently works by setting up Kubernetes *on your master and workers, but is having issues adding the worker *nodes to the master cluster.
-Fix coming soon.
+This command will install Kubernetes to the master and workers you provide, and will join the workers to your master's cluster.

 ```
 master$ cms pi k3 install [--master=MASTER] [--workers=WORKERS]